abhyuday1080/Face-Reconition-Tool-using-ML/README.md

-# Code for Build Your Own Face Recognition Tool With Python
+# Code for building Face Recognition Tool With Python

 This is a small project to demonstrate how to build a face recognition tool using Python.